statsplot/jshinyserver/documents/betafeatures.md

-## Beta features
+## Experimental features
-  Beta features are experimental and they could be removed in future versions.
+  Experimental features could be removed in future versions.

 ### Unsupported shiny versions
   jShiny server served the shiny `shared` files as static files, this makes the page loading speed faster.